sladiri/hyper-sam/README.md

 -   [HyperHTML](https://viperhtml.js.org/)
 -   [SAM pattern](https://sam.js.org/)

-## App Rendering
+## App Rendering via the SAM container

 1. Every component may be a stateless function.
 A wrapping **connect function** (cn) may be used to inject state or actions into the props.
 It also allows for DOM nodes to be reused at render.
 2.  **Actions propose state updates**.
 Any action may be asynchronous and call external APIs (eg. validators).
+3.  **An asynchronous action may be cancelled**, while it is resolving (eg. API call).
-3. The **Accept function** updates the state. **The logic here may either accept or reject** action proposals and enforces a consistent state.
+4. The **Accept function** updates the state. **The logic here may either accept or reject** action proposals and enforces a consistent state.
 It may be asynchronous too, to persist its data to a database for example.
 The state is a plain object, there is not immutability required.
-4. Actions may be called automatically if the state is in a particular shape via the optional **Next Action** function.
+5. Actions may be called automatically if the state is in a particular shape via the optional **Next Action** function.

 ### Routing